British PM says bomb likely caused Russian airliner crash

 Islamic State has called for war against both Russia and the United States in response to their air strikes in Syria.
 Egyptian intelligence officials said the Islamic State branch suspected in the downing of the airplane had eluded a security dragnet by operating in secretive cells inspired by a leader who was once a clothing importer.
 [L3N1305WY]

-The Sinai Province group has focussed on killing Egyptian soldiers and police since the military toppled President Mohamed Mursi of the Muslim Brotherhood in 2013 after mass protests.
+The Sinai Province group has focused on killing Egyptian soldiers and police since the military toppled President Mohamed Mursi of the Muslim Brotherhood in 2013 after mass protests.

 A senior Russian lawmaker said Britain's decision to stop flights from Sharm was motivated by London's opposition to Russia's actions in Syria.